LudgerHentschel/unifiedig/docs/releasing.md

 ## Current prerequisites

-- Publish skgrad 0.1.5 or a compatible newer 0.1.x version before UnifiedIG.
+- Ensure the required skgrad version is available on PyPI before UnifiedIG.
   The feature-space API requires `pipeline_view`; do not lower the requirement to bypass installation failures.
-PyPI had only skgrad 0.1.1 at the 2026-09-07 audit.
+The initial skgrad 0.1.5 availability blocker was resolved before the successful UnifiedIG trial CI run.
 - Run CI against published dependencies.
 Local sibling package validation is useful but does not demonstrate a successful public one-install workflow.
 - Replace `0.1.1.dev1` with the intended release version in `pyproject.toml`,